 - For Architecture, start the portfolio in junior year, not senior fall.
 Process work takes time, and the review weighs heavily.

-Cornell rewards applicants who treat it as seven different schools and pick the one that fits.
+Cornell rewards applicants who treat it as eight different schools and pick the one that fits.
 Do that and the rest of the application gets a lot more direct.